JavaScript is disabled

 • If the Client chooses to be provided an insurance policy by Hnry, additional fees will be charged on each dollar earned, at the percentage rate specified on the agreed quote.

-• If the Client chooses to be provided an insurance policy by Hnry, by agreeing to this Service Agreement, the Client indicates that they have read both the Insurance Declaration and Insurance Provider Terms of Business documents, and agree to those terms set out in the documents.
+• If the Client chooses to purchase an insurance policy, facilitated by Hnry, through one of our partners, by agreeing to this Service Agreement, the Client indicates that they have read both the Insurance Declaration and Insurance Provider Terms of Business documents, and agree to those terms set out in the documents.

 • Insurance policies through Hnry are only valid whilst the Client is an active user of the Hnry service.